USF-Psych-DataSci/DataSci-home/content/home/covid-19.md

   - I understand that you may be distracted, anxious, have other priorities
     - Please do not prioritize this class if you have more important concerns
   - Final grading will be generous and considerate of the current situation
+- Office Hours
+  - I can be available on the video chat app of your choice to answer questions and help you figure things out
+  - I can be available Thursdays during the regular class time and other times
+  - Contact me to arrange a time to call